Thunderbirds Arrive at Peterson SFB

 |1

-This work, Thunderbirds Arrive at Peterson SFB [Image 3 of 3], by SrA Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Thunderbirds Arrive at Peterson SFB, by 2nd Lt.
+Jacob Willoughby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.